digital-land/specification/content/specification/tree-preservation-order.md

         - field: documentation-url
           description: the URL of the web page where you can find information about the tree preservation order
         - field: document-url
-          description: the URL of the tree preservation order document
+          description: the URL of the tree preservation order document.
+If a TPO is revoked you can blank out this field.
         - field: made-date
           description: the date the tree preservation order was "made"
         - field: confirmed-date